 A retake is not a right, it is an opportunity students must earn.
 Students who don't do any of their work or do not put in any effort into their retake attempt do not deserve a chance to waste the teacher's time.
 A retake is for those who care about their learning and achieving mastery.
 In my class, students must have all work submitted that relates to the test before they can retake the test.
 If they want to go back and do the work, I will accept it.
-Students also have to fill out a Retake Form (click on link).
+Students also have to fill out a Retake Form (click on link for free download).
 This form puts all of the responsibility on the student to earn their retake.
 They need to set a date with you to retake their assessment, reflect on their preparation for the initial exam, get parent signatures, and actually go through each question they missed and correct them.

 One of the strongest parts of the Retake Form is that guardian signatures are required.
 This is a great communication tool between teachers and guardians, and between students and their guardians.
 Guardians are usually happy to know exactly what their child missed, what their child did to prepare for the assessment, and that their child can improve their mastery of the concept.
 Almost every time a parent emails me about their child's grade, I start with whether or not they took advantage of the retakes offered.
 This immediately puts the accountability on the student.
-In almost every case a child has ever retaken an assessment for me, they have increased their mastery by a pretty significant amount.
+In almost every case if a child retakes an assessment for me, they increase their mastery by a pretty significant amount.
 Students reflecting on the questions they missed is a great way for them to truly master what they didn't understand the first time.
 It is a chance to address gaps in their knowledge or understanding.
 They can seek additional help, go back and look at their notes again, or focus more on the material than they did the first time.

 Making Retakes Manageable